 That is one of my favorite things about writing and it is something I would like to do myself.
-To use the potential to affect people who read your work even though you may never have met them or they may be vastly different to you.
+To use the potential to affect people who read your work even though you may not have met and despite the vast differences between you.
 I have always loved the stories which go beyond the normal to the quirky, weird, peculiar, oddball and outlandish.
-I was thrilled by Roald Dahl’s Twits and read every last one of the Baudelaire’s Unfortunate Events.
+I also love the books that just have that something.
+It’s an inexplicable thing but it’s like a tune that strikes a chord in you.
 I have been affected by these stories and the great, understated things they have to share.
-Words can impart knowledge but they can and will leave you changed just like the bizarre story of a bear from darkest Peru or a little boy who loved him and grew up to write these words:
+Words can impart knowledge but they can leave you changed just like the bizarre story of a bear from darkest Peru or a little boy who loved him and grew up to write these words:

 “My house in Budapest

 My beautiful Castillo”